forgiveness

 Verse 28 ‘“But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took him by the throat, saying, ‘Pay me what you owe!’’

-The servant had forgotten that he himself had greatly offended, owed a great debt, even greater debt than that which was owed to him and that he was forgiven.
+The servant had forgotten that he himself had greatly offended and owed a great debt.
+He owed an even greater debt than that which was owed to him.
+Also forgot that he had been forgiven.
 The servant held onto all the offences done unto him.
 As a consequence the servant was not changed by his experience of being forgiven and having his debt cancelled.
-Not only did the servant hold onto to all the offences done unto him, but also sought out the offender in anger, violently demanding justice.
+Not only did the servant hold onto to all the offences done to him, but he also sought out the offender in anger, violently demanding justice.

 The justice of the flesh or selfish desires of humanity demands that someone has got to pay!